Vietnam.vn - Nền tảng quảng bá Việt Nam

 Even before the Black Sea corridor opened, the EU had created “solidarity routes” – land and river routes designed to facilitate the export of EU agricultural products through European countries.
 The Farm Foundation, a think tank specializing in agricultural issues, estimates that half of Ukraine’s agricultural exports already travel along these routes.

-There is no shortage of wheat in the global market at the moment.
+There is no shortage of wheat on the global market at the moment.
 However, “the most exportable wheat is from Russia, which has 12.5 million tonnes of reserves and is the cheapest wheat in the world,” said Damien Vercambre, head of commodities brokerage Inter-Courtage.

 The EU is expecting a normal harvest, which could also help meet the needs of importing countries.
 But adverse weather could quickly change the outlook.

-The wheat and corn markets are also in very different places right now.
+The wheat and corn markets are also in very different places now.
 China, the world’s top corn importer, may turn to Brazil, which has a record harvest and is selling at lower prices.

 Some importing countries are starting to struggle to pay current prices, for example Egypt.

-The UN World Food Programme is also at risk of disruption because it sources wheat mainly from Ukraine to supply Afghanistan, Yemen and African countries, Mr. Cherif noted.
+The UN World Food Programme is also at risk of disruption because it mainly sources wheat from Ukraine to supply Afghanistan, Yemen and African countries, Mr. Cherif noted.

 Source